-Xero is using Stripe to add Apple Pay to its services.
+Xero is using Stripe to add Apple’s Pay technology to its services.
 Strip operates in 25 countries, its service allows anyone to accept internet bill payments.

 Apple Pay streamlines the paying process.
 Online credit card payments involve a lot of fussing filling in forms and looking up security codes.
-Apple Pay can be as simple as reaching for the Touch ID button on an iPhone, iPad or MacBook Pro.
+It can be as simple as reaching for the Touch ID button on an iPhone, iPad or MacBook Pro.
 It is also fast.

 If you’re a business taking Xero payments with Apple Pay and Stripe you get the extra level of security.
-Fraud is harder with Apple Pay.
+Fraud is harder.

 Connecting Xero users with Apple Pay means transactions are automatically entered and matched against invoices.
 The more automation the better.